“Where can I find qualified applicants with disabilities?”

-Maintained by the U.S. Department of Labor’s Office of Federal Contract Compliance Programs, the Disability and Veterans Community Resources Directory provides a list of organizations that can assist with training, recruiting and hiring people with disabilities and veterans.
-Although developed to assist federal contractors in meeting their requirements under Section 503 and VEVRAA, the directory can be used by any employer seeking to form partnerships to increase disability inclusion.
+Maintained by the U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP), this directory provides a list of organizations that can assist with training, recruiting and hiring people with disabilities and veterans.

-American Job Centers (AJCs) centralize local employment and training services under one roof to help people both with and without disabilities prepare for and obtain employment.
-Funded by the U.S. Department of Labor’s Employment and Training Administration and overseen by regional Workforce Investment Boards, AJCs also help businesses recruit job candidates and can be valuable partners to employers interested in diversifying their workforce with qualified people with disabilities.
+These centers located in communities throughout the country offer centralized employment and training services to help people both with and without disabilities prepare for and obtain employment.
+AJCs also help businesses recruit and hire qualified people with disabilities.

-A Center for Independent Living (CIL) is a community-based, cross-disability nonprofit agency operated by people with disabilities for people with disabilities.
-CILs provide an array of services, including those related to employment.
-They can be effective partners to employers seeking to recruit people with disabilities and advise on employment supports, such as transportation and technology, that may impact an employer’s ability to hire, retain and advance people with disabilities.
+These community-based, cross-disability nonprofit agencies are run by and for people with disabilities.
+They provide an array of services, including those related to employment.
+They can help employers find qualified candidates with disabilities and advise on employment supports, such as transportation and technology, that may impact an employer’s ability to hire, retain and advance people with disabilities.

-An Employment Network (EN) is a private organization or public agency that has agreed to provide employment services, vocational rehabilitation services and other types of support to beneficiaries with disabilities under the Social Security Administration’s Ticket to Work Program.
+ENs are private organization or public agencies that have agreed to provide employment services, vocational rehabilitation services and other types of support to beneficiaries with disabilities under the Social Security Administration’s Ticket to Work Program.
 Employers can contact one or more ENs in their area to let them know they are interested in employing people with disabilities and discuss the skills they need.